NilFoundation/zkLLVM/docs/manual/intermediate.md

     }
 ```

-Next we aggregate and verify these signatures
+Next we run the following algorithms
+- `aggregate` : Algorithm aggregates all signatures into a single one.
+- `verify` : The verification algorithm validates the signature against the message.

 ```c++
     typename pubkey_type::signature_type sig =